 TThe Dornsife Global Development Scholars program is Drexel's newest, most prominent, hands-on international co-op opportunity.
 Co-ops are based upon a mentorship model that allows students of all majors and educational levels to work on international development issue related to WASH including: health education, change management, social marketing, community engagement, monitoring and evaluation, economic development, and a host of other focuses to promote and improve health outcomes in Africa.
 World Vision International will provide project support throughout the experiment including pre-departure support, in-country housing arrangements for the duration of the co-op, airport transportation, transfer to guest house, project orientation, and field-based experience within the community.

 Required Job Skills: Personal initiative and self-motivation are key characteristics of a successful Co-op, as well as flexibility, an open mind, and a desire to participate and learn.
 These attributes will be encouraged and supported throughout the program.

-Compensation:The Global Development Scholars Program at Drexel University will provide the students with a modest stipend to cover the following expenses:
+Compensation:The Global Development Scholars Program at Drexel University is a fully funded program that will provide co-op students with a scholarship to cover the following expenses: